joshua-morris/chess3d/README.md

 pipenv install
 ```

-It is also required to export OBJ files from Blender using the given .blend files (objects were ommitted due to large file sizes).
+It is also required to export OBJ files from Blender using the given .blend files (objects were omitted due to large file sizes).

 ## Usage
 Once the virtual environement and objects are available run the game with